Updated 2/8/2021 by Dan Jackowiak Nc, HHP

 Potassium sorbate is a food preservative extracted from either the European rowan fruit or blueberries.
 It has a long history of safety and is found in many supplements to prevent mold growth.
 It is also used to stop the growth of yeast in the process of making beer, it works almost instantly.
 Dissolve 2 tbls in some water and douche with it once a day.

 Some websites suggest putting yogurt directly into the vagina because of the bacteria they contain.
-In some cases this might work, but in order to not feed the yeast you must use yogurt that has very little if any sugar or you will be feeding the yeast and making it worse.
+In mild cases this might work, but in order to not feed the yeast you must use yogurt that has very little if any sugar or you will be feeding the yeast and making it worse.

-Copyright © 2003 - 2017.
+Copyright © 2003 - 2021.
 All Rights Reserved under USC Title 17.

-Do not copy content from the page or this website without my expressed written consent.
+Do not copy content from the pages of this website without our expressed written consent.
 To do so is Plagiarism, Not Fair Use, is illegal, and a violation of the The Digital Millennium Copyright Act of 1998.
-FTC Disclaimer: I do receive financial compensation for some of the products I recommend and personally sell.